AveXis: More Excuses And More Delay, While Superior Competing Drug Receives Approval For Shipment Next Week

 "We are currently evaluating preclinical data for the potential expansion of AVXS-101 into SMA Types 2, and possibly 3, via the intrathecal route of administration.
 We intend to initiate a Phase 1 safety and dose-ranging clinical trial of AVXS-101 for SMA Type 2 via intrathecal delivery in the second half of 2016, provided that the FDA allows it to proceed."

-The trial has already been delayed at least twice and AVXS has publicly acknowledged that FDA approval is required to move forward with a phase 1 trial using the intrathecal route of administration.
+The trial has already been delayed at least twice and AVXS has publicly acknowledged that FDA approval is required to move forward with a Phase 1 trial using the intrathecal route of administration.
 This is what matters, not cGMP.
 We think there is a good chance that what is really happening here is that AVXS is having difficulty submitting its IND and is encountering resistance from the FDA.
 As we said at the beginning of this report, the well-known criteria for needing to file an IND is a change in the approved route of administration or dosage.
 Intravenous to intrathecal clearly seems to us to be a changed in the approved route of administration.

 So the prior IND submitted by NCH (intravenous) is almost certainly not sufficient.
-And we believe the hurdle for a non-profit (in this case, NCH) submitting an IND is much lower than a for-profit entity (NASDAQ:AVXS) submitting an IND.
+And we believe the hurdle for a non-profit (in this case, NCH) submitting an IND is much lower than a for-profit entity (AVXS) submitting an IND.
 We believe this is most likely where the break down is occurring.

 From this AVXS document, we see that "On November 6, 2015, the FDA approved our sponsorship of the IND and the transfer of the associated regulatory filing from NCH."
 AVXS never filed the IND for AVXS-101 in the first place - NCH did, but we believe this only covers the intravenous route of administration, a fact that AVXS's own IPO prospectus supports.